cedchan/Notes/CIS 5530/Review.md

 	- Solution: cut-through switching (just look up destination and forward without error detection)

 Flooding
-- Spanning tree to avoid
+- Spanning tree to avoid (L2 protocol)
 	1. Everyone advertises self as root w dist 0 (A, A, 0), (B, B, 0)
 	2. If receive advertisement with lower root identifier, that becomes new root, take new dist
 	3. If nodes on ends of ports are closer to root than you, stop broadcasting there